TarifSadman/vite-react-temp/README.md

 ## Credits

-Vite Template React is built and maintained by [Safdar Jamal](https://safdarjamal.github.io).
+Vite Template React is built and maintained by [Tarif Sadman](https://tarif-sadman.netlify.app).

 ## License

-This project is licensed under the terms of the [MIT license](https://github.com/SafdarJamal/vite-template-react/blob/main/LICENSE).
+This project is licensed under the terms of the [MIT license](https://github.com/TarifSadman/vite-react-temp/blob/master/LICENSE).